 ^{• 3.8} Being in the service of a pagan king involves some risks for a believing Jew.
-At times kings act in an overpowering and whimsical way and want to impose practices which are condemned by the Law of God.
-In such a case, a believer - even if he occupies a high position - will have to sacrifice his career and even his life, in order to remain faithful to his God.
+At times kings act in an overpowering and whimsical way and want to impose practices which are condemned by the law of God.
+In such a case, a believer-even if he occupies a high position-will have to sacrifice his career and even his life, in order to remain faithful to his God.

-In 3:7-18 Daniel indicates what should be the believer's attitude: rely on the help of God who
+In verses 8-18 Daniel indicates what should be the believer's attitude: rely on the help of God who can do all things; however, be aware that God is not obligated to work miracles.